 Challenge one: Choose one activity from which to be screen-free for some or all of the Sabbath day.
 The amount of time is less important than what you do during that time and how you reflect on the screen-free impact!

 Challenge four: All entertainment screens

 4. BLOG about it!

 Reflect on what you are learning about yourself, your relationships, your relationship with God.
-And look for our celebration event later in the spring 2012 semester for all screen-free adventurers to come together and reflect on their experience.
 Read how others have experienced screen-free Sabbath.